-The objective of the Scheme is to invest the property of the Scheme in investments which are permitted investments for a UK UCITS scheme under the COLL Sourcebook (within the upper limits and other constraints provided for in the COLL Sourcebook as applicable to a UK UCITS scheme) with the aim of spreading investment risk and giving shareholders the benefit of the results of the management of that property.
-The types of investments and assets in which the property of the Scheme may be invested are transferable securities, money market instruments, derivative and forward transactions, deposits and units or shares in collective investment schemes in accordance with the FCA Rules applicable to a UK UCITS scheme, subject to any more restrictive provisions set out in the Prospectus from time to time.
+The objective of the Scheme is to invest the property of the Scheme with the aim of spreading investment risk and giving Shareholders the benefit of the results of the management of that property.
+The types of investments and assets in which the property of the Scheme may be invested are transferable securities, units in collective investment schemes, money market instruments, deposits and derivative and forward transactions and immovables in accordance with the FCA Rules applicable to a non-UCITS retail scheme, subject to any more restrictive provisions set out in the Prospectus from time to time.

-Typical Investor
+Investor Profile

 The Scheme is not widely marketed.
-It is made available to various private clients of the Investment Adviser.
+It is made available to various private clients of the Investment Manager.

 Whether an investment in the Scheme is appropriate for you will depend on your own requirements and attitude to risk.
 The Scheme is designed for high net worth retail investors (although shares in the Scheme may be marketed to all types of investors) who:

+- want to achieve long-term capital growth through investing in UK and overseas markets using the expertise of the Investment Manager,

+- for who receiving an income from their investments is of less importance,

-- want to achieve long-term capital growth and some income through investing in UK and overseas markets using the expertise of the Investment Adviser, - can meet the minimum investment levels, - are able to commit to a long term investment in the Scheme and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Scheme (as detailed under "Risk Factors").
+- can meet the minimum investment levels,

+- are able to commit to a long term investment in the Scheme and take the risk of losing part or all of their investment capital, and

+- who understand and are willing to take the risks involved in investing in the Scheme (as detailed under "Risk Factors").